eugen8/scala-with-cats-book/notes/Concepts.md

 Applicative extends Functor with an ap and pure method.

-pure wraps the value into the type constructor
+pure wraps the value into the type constructor.

+Note on that: it was confusing to me what's the difference between `pure` and `lift`.
+This definition from [typelevel](https://typelevel.org/cats/typeclasses/applicative.html) makes it pretty clear.
+When you have an effect, or a type constructor F[_] pure will wrap the value `a: A` into that F[A], pretty simple, huh.
+`Lift` on the other hand can take other things and return an object of that F[A].
+Lift can do some calculations or processing, rather than simply wrapping the value into a type constructor.